tanhongit/php-training/README.md

 You need to change the information about **SMTP Mail** to be able to use some functions about user account authentication, change passwords, notify users, ...

+Use the file "**setting.php example**" to create a new file called "**setting.php**" at the same level and edit the information in it.

 ```php
 <?php
 define('SMTP_HOST','smtp.gmail.com');